 Overcoming cash flow problems

 So, how can you solve this problem?
-The simplest option could be to avoid the problem of over-trading in the first place.
+The simplest option could be to avoid the problem of over-trading in the first place and avoid running out of money.
 Only take on as much work as you can manage.
 This will reduce your risks, but it will also risk losing clients – many of which may become loyal customers in the future.

 To ensure you can take on this business, while also avoiding a cashflow crisis, you may also look at a number of financing options.
 This might include: